Ellison Onizuka: Legacy

-The Hawaii Space Grant Consortium holds an annual Astronaut Ellison Onizuka Science Day at the University of Hawai'i-Hilo for students in grades 4–12, parents and teachers.
+The Hawaii Space Grant Consortium holds an annual Astronaut Ellison Onizuka Science Day at the University of Hawaiʻi at Hilo for students in grades 4–12, parents and teachers.
 El Camino College in Torrance, California hosts an annual Onizuka Space Science Day, jointly organized by the Onizuka Memorial Committee.

 The students at the United States Air Force Test Pilot School present the Onizuka Prop Wash Award to the classmate who contributed most to class spirit and morale.

-On January 1, 2017, the airport in his home district of Kona was renamed Ellison Onizuka Kona International Airport at Keāhole.
+On January 1, 2017, the airport in Onizuka's home district of Kona was renamed Ellison Onizuka Kona International Airport at Keāhole.

-Clear Lake High School, where Ellison's children went to school, has on display a soccer ball that was on board the Challenger during the accident.
+Clear Lake High School, where Onizuka's children went to school, has on display a soccer ball that was on board the Challenger during the accident.
 It was given to Ellison on behalf of the soccer team that he coached, and for which his children played, to be brought into space.
 The ball was retrieved during the recovery efforts and donated to the school.
 In 2016, Col. Robert Kimbrough on Expedition 49/50 brought the ball into space.

 A Cygnus resupply vehicle on ISS resupply mission Cygnus NG-16 was named the SS Ellison Onizuka in his honor.
 It launched on August 10, 2021, and arrived at the ISS on August 12.

+Morikami Museum and Japanese Gardens has a memorial and lamp dedicated to the seven astronauts who died on the Challenger, including Ellison Onizuka.